webda2l/symfony-docs/templates.rst

 Creating Lazy-Loaded Twig Extensions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using attributes to extend Twig, the services are initialized only when
+When :ref:`using attributes to extend Twig <templates-twig-filter-attribute>`,
-the functions or filters are used to render the template.
-But in case you use the
+the **Twig extensions are already lazy-loaded** and you don't have to do anything
+else.
+However, if your Twig extensions follow the **legacy approach** of extending
-classic approach by extending the ``AbstractExtension`` class, Twig initializes all the extensions before
+the ``AbstractExtension`` class, Twig initializes all the extensions before
-rendering any template, even if the extension is not used in the template.
+rendering any template, even if they are not used.

 If extensions don't define dependencies (i.e. if you don't inject services in
 them) performance is not affected.
 However, if extensions define lots of complex